VirtusLab/git-machete/docs/source/cli/github.rst

     **Options:**

-    --draft    Creates the new PR as a draft.
+    --draft            Create the new PR as a draft.

+    --title=<title>    Set the PR title explicitly (the default is to use the first included commit's message as the title).

 ``restack-pr``:
     Perform the following sequence of actions: